December isn’t December without this sweet homemade chocolate liqueur!

 Instructions

-- In a large saucepan combine 750 ml (3 cups 2 TBSPs) milk, vanilla extract and all the sugar.
+- In a large saucepan combine 3 cups (720 ml) of milk, vanilla extract and sugar.
 Cook over medium heat, stirring occasionally, until the sugar dissolves and milk begins to simmer.

-- Meanwhile, combine the rest of the milk with powdered chocolate and cacao.
-Whisk until smooth.
+- Meanwhile, combine the rest of the milk with ground chocolate powder and cocoa in a small bowl and whisk until smooth.

-- Add the chocolate mixture to the milk and let simmer for about 20 minutes, whisking occasionally.
+- Add the chocolate mixture to the simmering milk and keep cooking for another 20 minutes on low heat, maintaining a simmer and whisking occasionally to prevent sticking.

-- Remove saucepan from stove and let cool to lukewarm.
+- Remove saucepan from the stove and let cool to lukewarm.
 Whisk in the rum.
 Strain the chocolate liqueur and pour into prepared bottles.
+Keep it in the refrigerator and use with 2-3 months.

 Thanks for sharing this and Merry (belated) Christmas!